python/cpython/Doc/distutils/apiref.rst

 Subclasses of :class:`Command` must define the following methods.

-.. method:: Command.initialize_options()(S)
+.. method:: Command.initialize_options()

-   et default values for all the options that this command supports.
+   Set default values for all the options that this command supports.
 Note that these defaults may be overridden by other commands, by the setup script, by config files, or by the command-line.
 Thus, this is not the place to code dependencies between options; generally, :meth:`initialize_options`